Skip to main content

 Choices

 Devdoot narrated to him the conversation between the Princess of Mait and the Maharani of Neelambargarh word by word at the risk of costing his head if the Maharani found out.
 Ishaan Dev dismissed him with a straight face and sat down on the edge of his bed, satisfied, with a smile on his face.
 He was somehow reassured by how Priyambada dealt with the past.
 Probably even better than him.
 And he was happy that she had managed to show Mait and the princess their position in front of Neelambargarh.
 Ishaan Dev suddenly frowned at his thoughts.
 He was the same person who told Kumar Viraj that you couldn’t unlove people.
-Yet that day he was consciously more concerned about Priyambada’s reactions and respect than the one who meant so much to him for so long.
+Yet that day, he was consciously more concerned about Priyambada’s reactions and respect than the one who meant so much to him for so long.
 He felt no grudge, no pain and no love towards the woman who once ruled his heart.
 His thoughts wandered to Priyambada.
 Why was she so keen to help Mait or even meet Advika?
 Did she assume he still had feelings?
 Ishaan Dev narrowed his brows.
 He had to come clean to her regarding his intentions towards Advika.
 But how?

 “A letter has arrived from Mait.”
 It was Kumar Viraj who stood up in the courtroom and spoke as the Suryapalians exchanged confused glances.
 “The Raya seeks a meeting with our Adhiraja.”
-He handed the letter over to Devdoot who went up on the podium where Adhiraja Ishaan Dev sat beside Maharani Priyambada on the high chairs.
-Devdoot handed it over to Ishaan Dev who passed it on to Priyambada immediately.
-She took it and ran her eyes on the terms they had offered.
+He handed the letter over to Devdoot, who went up on the podium where Adhiraja Ishaan Dev sat beside Maharani Priyambada on the high chairs.
+Devdoot handed it over to Ishaan Dev, who passed it on to Priyambada immediately.
+She took it and ran her eyes over the terms they had offered.
 She smiled.
 Advika did take her suggestion after all.
 She eyed Ishaan Dev as Kumar Viraj asked, “What should we reply?”

-“We can’t refuse obviously.”
-Priyambada spoke as Ishaan Dev eyed her.
-“I mean there is no harm in meeting them and having a talk before we decide, right?”
+“We can’t refuse, obviously,” Priyambada spoke as Ishaan Dev eyed her.
+“I mean, there is no harm in meeting them and having a talk before we decide, right?”
 Kumar Viraj nodded as the courtiers exchanged glances.
 Either the Maharani was too naive to not know of the Adhiraja’s past endeavours or too shrewd to target him where it hurt the most.
 They looked at Adhiraja Ishaan Dev’s unreadable face for an answer.

-It was almost midday when Priyambada walked into the map room, summoned by the Adhiraja who stopped pacing at her sight.
+It was almost midday when Priyambada walked into the map room, summoned by the Adhiraja, who stopped pacing at her sight.

 “I told Kumar Viraj to tell them we are meeting at our border, not theirs.”
 Priyambada nodded.
 “Whatever suits you.
-After all, it's you and him who are going to go.”
+After all, it's you and he who are going to go.”
 She shrugged as she eyed the laid-out map.

 “What is this?”
 She asked, “Are we changing some securities?”

-“Well yes and no, a cavalry will be shifted from Suryapali’s border towards Mait and Aswar.”
+“Well, yes and no, a cavalry will be shifted from Suryapali’s border towards Mait and Aswar.”
 She frowned a little at his words.
 “Since we will be there for Nayantara’s wedding, we don’t need the additional security on the Suryapalian border.”
-Priyambada wanted to protest but she kept quiet and nodded.
+Priyambada wanted to protest, but she kept quiet and nodded.

 “What?
 You don’t seem pleased?
-Speak up.” he ordered, narrowing his eyes.
+Speak up,” he ordered, narrowing his eyes.

 “No. I just…” Priyambada spoke, “ Did you summon Kumar for a briefing on the meeting?”